arvindp14/Arvind_BSE_Portfolio/index.md

 5. Have patience if something doesn't work.
 When building things, in fact when doing anything in mechanical engineering it will require a lot of patience and time to make things work.
 Nothing will work on the first try and it will     take a lot of debugging and troubleshooting to make things work, but if you keep on persevering through it you will end up with a super cool and neat project at the end!
 And always if you need help ask your instructors.

 # Code for Garage Parking Assistant
-Here is the link for downloading the code:
+Here is the link for the code: file:///Users/arvindpullur/Downloads/Main_Project_Garage2_.ino

 ```
 #define trigPin       10  // ultrasonic sensro trig ping